makra89/Quake_AI/README.md

 - Either choose an existing config or type in a config name to create a default one
 - Open Quake Live and start a match (Instagib works well)
 - Push the Triggerbot or Aimbot start button
+- When using the aimbot activate it pressing "e"
+- The aimbot overlay can be disabled via the configuration
 - Enjoy :)